Prof. M. Osman Tokhi

 Adaptive/intelligent computing and control

 Adaptive/intelligent control is required in a large number of practical applications, where the characteristics of the system are subject to variation.
 While conventional adaptive control techniques provide scope for application level developments, intelligent computing (computational intelligence) paradigms including neural networks, biological-inspired optimisation techniques and fuzzy logic provide vast scope for development of efficient and flexible solutions.
-The main areas of research under this programme include:

 Active control of noise and vibration